qbead/qbeadWebsite/content/book/transpile.md

 ## Scoping the "Transpiler" Project

-Given the aforementioned constraints, we had to find a way to compile C++ code inside of the browser and then let it run, mimicking the wearable device.
+Given the aforementioned constraints, we have to find a way to compile C++ code inside of the browser and then let it run, mimicking the wearable device.
 Here were a few ideas we iterated through:

 1. Maybe we can send the code to a backend server which will compile it to a form executable in the browser ([Emscripten](https://emscripten.org/) maybe?), then send it back to the page and hook it up to a mock rendering of the SpinWheel...
     - Definitely not something a group of volunteers with crazy schedules trying to prepare for their thesis defenses want to spend weeks on!